 Most definitely NO!

-Dog food is formulated for a dog’s digestion system and nutritional requirements and not fish.
+You cannot feed dogfood to fish because it is formulated for a dog’s digestion system and nutritional requirements and not fish.
 The food especially lacks the extra minerals and vitamins required by fish.

 That said, I do not have an experience of any aquarist daring enough to put this theory to test.
 But when the streets start talking and rumor mill run overtime, there is a need for a little research, and that I did.